Updated: Jul 12

 Here at TG Consulting, we understand that there is no ‘one size fits all’ solution for embedding employability into your curriculum.

-To be successful in embedding high-quality employability for your students, it requires a tailored approach, unique to your students and institutional needs.
+To be successful in embedding high-quality employability for your students, requires a tailored approach, unique to your students and institutional needs.

 We are experts in our field and provide a number of services designed to boost your graduate and student employability.